 It can take a bit of time for us to get used to receiving and actually paying attention to these intuitive insights, given our prior training and indoctrination through much of our lives.
 But when we understand and see the practical usefulness of this knowledge, we will then release the resistance and buy-in.

 It’s important to pay attention and write down the first thing that pops into our mind, or else it will fly away and we will not remember it.
 Let’s just get it recorded and then we can verify it later.

-Critical thinking is such an integral part of creating an authentic and meaningful life for ourselves, our family, and others within our reach.
-It is an unwillingness to “being told” what is or is not, and finding out for ourselves “what’s really going on”.
+Critical thinking is an integral part of creating an authentic and meaningful life for ourselves, our families, and others within our reach.
+It is an unwillingness to “be told” what is or is not, and find out for ourselves “what’s really going on”.